Class: Hash

 end

-#merge!(other, &block) ⇒ Object Also known as: update
+#merge!(*others, &block) ⇒ Object Also known as: update

-call-seq: hsh.merge!(other_hash) -> hsh hsh.merge!(other_hash){|key, oldval, newval| block} -> hsh
+call-seq: hsh.merge!(other_hash..) -> hsh hsh.merge!(other_hash..){|key, oldval, newval| block} -> hsh

 Adds the contents of other_hash to hsh.
 If no block is specified, entries with duplicate keys are overwritten with the values from other_hash, otherwise the value of each duplicate key is determined by calling the block with the key, its value in hsh and its value in other_hash.